grillzwitu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 2-groups: Print the group or groups the user is part of.
 - 3-new_owner: Change the ownership of the file 'hello' to betty.
 - 4-empty: Creates an empty file named 'hello'.
+- 5-execute: Add execute permission for the the owner of the file 'hello'.